The Story of a Shitty Deadlift Turned State Record

 Unfortunately there are no dragons involved, but it’s a BALLER tale nonetheless.

-It begins in 2019 (remember those carefree days!?!) and takes us all the way to this past weekend where a Colorado State Record was broken.
+It begins in 2019 (remember those carefree days!?!) and takes us all the way to a mere three weeks ago where a Colorado State Record was broken.

 The Words We Use Matter (again)